 You can customize this vegan sweet potato pancakes recipe in so many different ways!
 Here are a few of our favorites:

-- Toppings Of Your Choice: Sliced bananas, peanut butter, granola, coconut whipped cream, pumpkin seeds, chopped nuts, vegan butter, almond butter, pure maple syrup, and even caramel sauce or chocolate sauce are delicious options!
+- Toppings Of Your Choice: Sliced bananas, peanut butter, granola, coconut whipped cream, pumpkin seeds, chopped nuts, apple curd, vegan butter, almond butter, pure maple syrup, and even caramel sauce or chocolate sauce are delicious options!